omalk98/CrystalBox-backup/project_charter.md

 3. Mobile app is published on the App Store/Play store for the users to download and start using the app.
 4. Mobile app works in its entirity for software part of the app (eg, login form, user auth, etc), published on Play Store/App Store.
 5. Mobile app uses built-in Bluetooth to interact with the Bluetooth module on Rasp Pi.
-6. User dashboard & monitoring tools (eg, update user password, reissuing RFID, deleting a user(revoke access to RFID, username & password), etc).
+6. User dashboard & monitoring tools (eg, update user password, reissuing RFID, deleting a user(revoke access to RFID, username & password), etc) are published.
-7. Admin dashboard & monitoring tools (eg, CRUD operations for user, track user footprints, etc).
+7. Admin dashboard & monitoring tools (eg, CRUD operations for user, track user footprints, etc) are up and running.